 - Communication and interaction this includes children with speech language and communication needs (SLCN) and those identified as being on the Autism Spectrum. - Cognition and learning this includes children with moderate learning difficulties (MLD), severe learning difficulties (SLD) and profound and multiple learning difficulties (PMLD).
-This also includes children with specific learning difficulties (SpLD) such as dyslexia, dyscalculia and dyspraxia.

-- Social, emotional and mental health difficulties (SEMH) these difficulties may manifest themselves in many ways, including becoming withdrawn or isolated, or displaying challenging or disruptive behaviour.
+This also includes children with specific learning difficulties (SpLD) such as dyslexia, dyscalculia and dyspraxia. - Social, emotional and mental health difficulties (SEMH) these difficulties may manifest themselves in many ways, including becoming withdrawn or isolated, or displaying challenging or disruptive behaviour.
 Other children with SEMH difficulties may have disorders such as attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD) or attachment disorder/difficulties. - Sensory and/or physical needs this includes children with visual impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI) and/or physical disability (PD).

-Children and young people with any of these needs are welcomed as part of our college community.
+Children and young people with any of these needs are welcomed as part of our college community, including those with an EHC Plan, provided the school and governors feel that the child's needs can effectively be met.